-A change agent wanting a space to reflect and challenge yourself in a world-class learning environment? newly appointed? feeling constrained or lacklustre in your job? taking or considering a big promotion? failing to get promotion?
+- a change agent wanting a space to reflect and challenge yourself in a world-class learning environment? - wanting long-term inspiration, stimulation, motivation? - newly appointed? - taking, considering or wanting a promotion? - wondering which path to take? - feeling constrained or lacklustre in your role?